jessicafuller808/jessicafuller808/README.md

 Hi 👋 my name is Jessica Fuller
 ===============================

-Web Developer with a dash of UI / UX
+I'm a Web Developer with an eye for UI / UX
 --------------------------------------------------

 This GitHub is mainly to serve as a place to experiment and practice the skills I learn <br>